danaikorre/dsmanufacturing.github.io/content.md

 This lecture talks about the need for interaction in visualization and will present a range of interaction techniques for specific visualization related tasks: select, explore, reconfigure, encode, abstract, filter, connect.

-You will continue working on your project and **run a mini-evaluation** with your peers.
+You will continue work on your project and **run a mini-evaluation** with your peers.